maltalex/ineter/README.md

 ## Why?

-- Low memory (and GC) footprint: Ineter uses primitive types to represent addresses - an `int` for IPv4, two `long` fields for IPv6.
+- Low memory (and GC) footprint: ineter uses primitive types to represent addresses - an `int` for IPv4, two `long` fields for IPv6.
 For comparison, Java's `InetAddress` uses an `InetAddressHolder` with two `String` fields and two `int` fields just for IPv4
-- Immutability: Ineter is immutable and thread-safe by default
+- Immutability: ineter is immutable and thread-safe by default
-- Speed: Ineter is written with performance in mind
+- Speed: ineter is written with performance in mind
 - Rich set of supported operations
 - MPL-2.0 license, allowing commercial use as well as re-licensing under GNU